-Hiring a Utah Attorney Without Coming to Utah
+Hiring a Criminal Defense Attorney in Utah Without Coming to Utah

 You definitely will want to deal with your criminal charges in Utah.
 If you do not, they will absolutely come back to haunt you in the future.
 However, you might not want to actually come back to Utah.
 Perhaps you have a family in another state that needs you, or you are afraid you could be picked up by the Utah police.
 Whatever the case may be, you need to hire a Utah attorney to help you.

 Hiring an attorney is often a very serious matter.
 Attorneys handle very important matters regardless of what area of law they work in.
 Hiring an attorney without meeting them in person might feel similar to buying a house without walking through it first.
 However, our Utah criminal defense attorneys can handle your case and communicate with you over the phone, through emails, and through any other correspondence that works for you.
 With the technology that is available, communication with a local Utah attorney can be incredibly easy.
 Speak with our Utah criminal defense attorneys for help with your charges.

 Extradition to Utah from Other States for Criminal Charges

 If you are charged with a crime in Utah and then flee to another state, you risk being extradited back to Utah.
 Extradition laws permit the law enforcement agents of the state to which you fled to arrest you and send you back to the state in which you are criminally charged.
 This is a unique process because, ordinarily, the law enforcement agencies of each state must respect state boundaries.
 The powers of a particular state’s police force do not ordinarily extend past its borders.